RenderHeads/MayaPlugin-UVAutoRatio/README.md

 		MacOSX/
 		Linux/

 In Windows set the environment variable MAYALIBBASE to the path of your MayaSDK folder.
+After adding the environment variable you may need to reopen Visual Studio.

 ##Compiling for Windows